2 dead, 12 injured in Montgomery, Alabama mass shooting

 "We will do everything we need to gather every bit of evidence to chase down whoever is involved," Graboys said.

-The happened on a busy night in the city's tourist district, shortly after a football game between Tuskegee University and Morehouse College, according to the Montgomery Advertiser.
-The city debuted a Ferris wheel and other downtown attractions in conjunction with the game.
+The shooting happened on a busy night in the city's tourist district, shortly after a football game between Tuskegee University and Morehouse College, said Montgomery Mayor Steven Reed.
+Many visitors had traveled to Montgomery over the weekend for the game as well as the Alabama National Fair, which the city hosted.
+Various attractions were set up in the downtown area for the festivities, including a Ferris wheel.

+Reed pledged to find and arrest those responsible for the shooting as well as anyone "connected to" the attack.

+"For us, this is not acceptable," he said.
+"We're not going to normalize this."